 This is not a sponsored post.
 Melissa’s Produce sent me Watermelon Cucumbers for recipe testing – all opinions are my own.
 I only promote, create recipes with, and write about products I love.

-In a small mixing bowl, combine the lime juice, soy sauce, vinegar, Mirin and salt.
+To make the Yuzu, in a small mixing bowl, combine the lime juice, soy sauce, vinegar, Mirin and salt.

-Mix the cucumbers to be sure they are all well coated, cover the bowl with plastic wrap, and let them marinate for at least 30 minutes, and up to an hour.
+Slice the Cucamelons in half, lengthwise, and add them to the bowl.
+Mix them to be sure they're all well coated, cover the bowl with plastic wrap, and let them marinate for at least 30 minutes, and up to an hour.

 Sprinkle with chile flakes when you're ready to serve.